aimux docs

 • i enters terminal-input mode

-• Ctrl+G opens the session picker
+• Ctrl+G opens the workspace picker

 • Ctrl+N opens the new-tab modal

-• Ctrl+S opens the snippet picker
+• Ctrl+S opens the snippet picker — see guide/snippets.md for inline triggers (:sig<space>), built-in variables, and shell-backed variables

 • Ctrl+T opens the theme picker